-A person who has had CPP long-term may develop symptoms in other organs and tissues including muscles, genitals, bladder, and bowel.
-It is common for pain to cause tight, tender muscles throughout the body, extending from the pelvic and abdominal region up the spine into the chest, neck, cervical, and even TMJ regions due to holding tension in the body.
-CPP sufferers may notice lasting changes in the muscles that affect the vagina, bladder and bowel.
-Patients also may notice pain involving the back and legs or abdominal wall due to muscle and nerve compression/involvement.
-Once these problems have started, they may become more painful and troublesome than the pelvic pain which started them.
-Health care providers who specialize in treating chronic pelvic pain will examine all your organ systems (e.g., bladder, bowel), not just your reproductive organs (e.g., uterus, ovaries, penis or scrotum).
+A person who has had CPP long-term may notice symptoms in other muscles and organs of the body as well.
+It is common for pain to cause muscle tension.
+CPP sufferers may notice lasting changes in the muscles that affect the bladder and the bowel.
+Patients also may notice pain involving the back and legs due to muscle and nerve involvement.
+Once these problems have started, they may become more painful and troublesome than the pelvic pain, which started them.
+Health care providers who specialize in treating chronic pelvic pain will examine all your organ systems (e.g. bladder bowel), not just your reproductive organs (e.g. uterus, ovaries, penis or scrotum).